 Choice in carrier screening

-Available in four different panels, Inheritest can provide you and your reproductive partner with useful information about risks for certain disorders by screening for three to 114 severe hereditary genetic disorders.
+Available in a variety of different panels, Inheritest can provide you and your reproductive partner with useful information about risks for certain disorders by screening for the two most common disorders to more than 500 severe hereditary genetic disorders.

 Integrated Genetics also enables testing for specific disorders—known as single-gene screening—in cases, for example, when you are interested in the carrier status for a particular disorder (such as cystic fibrosis).